Don't Let Me Get Me

 "Don't Let Me Get Me" is a song by American singer Pink.
 It was written by Pink and Dallas Austin and produced by the latter for her second studio album, Missundaztood (2001).
 The song was released as the second single from the album on February 18, 2002.
 It received positive reviews from music critics, who praised the tone of the song.

 Commercially, the song became Pink's fifth single to enter the top 10 of the US Billboard Hot 100, rising to number eight, and was her first number one on the Billboard Mainstream Top 40 chart.
 Outside the US, the song became Pink's third consecutive number-one single in New Zealand and reached the top 10 in 14 other countries, including Australia, Ireland, Sweden, and the United Kingdom.
 A music video promoting the single was filmed and released in January 2002.

 Composition

 "Don't Let Me Get Me" is set in the key of E major in common time with a tempo of 98 beats per minute.
 The song moves at a chord progression of E–Cm–B–A, and Pink's vocals span from E_{3} to B_{4}.
-Pink has since changed the controversial "damn Britney Spears" lyric to "sweet Britney Spears."
+During live performances, Pink has since changed the controversial "damn Britney Spears" lyric to "sweet Britney Spears."